sighpcedu/sighpcedu.github.io/content/_index.md

 ## Become a Member

 Membership is open in anyone interested in computational science and HPC education.
-You can join by filling out this [form](/about/membership)
+More information and a link to the membership application can be found on the [Membership page](/membership)

 ## Read Our Blog